yetinam/TEAM/README.md

   year={2020},
   doi={10.1093/gji/ggaa609}
 }

+@article{munchmeyer2021teamlm,
+  title={Earthquake magnitude and location estimation from real time seismic waveforms with a transformer network}, author={M{\"u}nchmeyer, Jannes and Bindi, Dino and Leser, Ulf and Tilmann, Frederik}, year={2021}
+}
 ```

 ## Config options

 The configurations are split into model and training parameters.
-Furthermore there are three global parameters, the random seed `seed`, the model type, which currently needs to be set to `transformer`, and `ensemble`, the size of the ensemble.
+Furthermore, there are three global parameters, the random seed `seed`, the model type, which currently needs to be set to `transformer`, and `ensemble`, the size of the ensemble.
 By default, no ensemble but a single model is trained.
 Note that not all parameter combinations are possible for both theoretical and implementation restrictions, and might lead to crashes.